- Kevin Davenport

 Offer ownership in the office.
 Your employees deserve your respect and letting your employees have a say, or at the very least, consulting them about even minor decisions that may have an impact on their workplace is not only considerate, it keeps them engaged in making certain that your insurance agency’s business is doing well.
 Keep your team informed about what’s going on in the community and in the industries you serve so that they care more about why you do what you do– and understand your objectives when interacting with potential and current clients.

 Let your staff know that work should end once normal business hours are over.
 Dedicated employees have a tendency to work overtime, or even on their own time.
 Make sure they know you value them enough that you also value their time off.
 Make it clear that they should rarely, if ever, take work home, and that you are grateful if they ever do.
 When you value your employees’ work-life balances, they appreciate you more and feel better understood.

 If you really want to see heightened performance in your staff, it’s time to loosen up and have some fun.
-Go ahead, start building a creative culture –and I can promise, you’ll start seeing really cool things happen.
+Go ahead, start building a creative culture –and I can promise, you’ll start seeing really cool things happen looking in escondido home inspectors company.
 After all, happy insurance agency employees are productive insurance agency employees… and their managers are happier and more prosperous, too.

 If you’re an established insurance agent, let us know what you like to do to keep your employees happy and productive, and anything you may have tried that didn’t reap the results you set out for.
 Thanks for sharing.